Mission & History

 Under Jay’s leadership, BYO became what it is today.
 Jay’s vision of coaches supporting all sections of the orchestra materialized into the “Artists-in-Residence” program.
 Our Artists in Residence are present at every rehearsal to teach, serve as role models and support our members.
 AiR enables our Chamber Program, where our young musicians showcase their hard work and talent by playing in a smaller ensemble.
 Today BYO serves about 100 young musicians from about 20 different cities of the Bay Area, many of them sponsored through our scholarship program.

 BYO is the first full symphony orchestra experience for many Bay Area young musicians.
-We welcome musicians from grades 5-12.
 We teach them music as well as discipline and teamwork.
 We also give them the opportunity to shine in our Chamber Program.
-And our community of parents teach by example, volunteering at BYO and demonstrating what it means to be an active member of a community.
+And our community of parents teach by example, volunteering at BYO and demonstrating what it means to be an active member of a caring and supportive musical community.